Lion Air

 Lion Air is an Indonesian low-cost airline based in Jakarta.
-Lion Air is the country's largest privately run airline, the second largest low-cost airline in Southeast Asia (after AirAsia) and the largest airline in Indonesia.
-With Wings Air, Super Air Jet and Batik Air, Lion Group is the country's largest airline's group.
-The airline operates domestic as well as international routes, which connects different destinations of Indonesia to Singapore, the Philippines, Malaysia, Thailand, Australia, India, Japan and Saudi Arabia, as well as charter routes to mainland China, Hong Kong, South Korea and Macau, with more than 630 flights per day.
+Part of Lion Air Group, it is the country’s largest privately owned airline and the second-largest low-cost airline in Southeast Asia (after AirAsia).
+The airline operates both domestic and international routes, connecting destinations in Indonesia with Singapore, Malaysia and Saudi Arabia, as well as charter routes to mainland China, Hong Kong, South Korea and Macau, with more than 630 flights per day.

 The airline has repeatedly broken records for largest aircraft orders, such as its $24 billion order for 234 Airbus A320 jets.
 The airline's 2011 order of 230 Boeing 737 for $21.7 billion was the largest aircraft order received by Boeing at the time, and the agreement signing was witnessed by President of the United States, Barack Obama.

 The airline signed an agreement with US-based aircraft manufacturer Boeing for fifty 737 MAX 10 passenger jets worth $6.24 billion in June 2017.
 The airline is Boeing's second-largest customer (after US-based Southwest Airlines).
 It had once been criticised for poor operational management in areas such as scheduling and safety, although steps have been taken to improve its safety: on 16 June 2016, the European Union lifted the ban it had placed on Lion Air from flying into European airspace.
 In June 2018 it attained a positive safety rating following an ICAO audit.